Multimodal Knowledge Distillation for Egocentric Action Recognition Robust to Missing Modalities

 KARMMA motivation

-TL;DR 🚀: We propose KARMMA, a multimodal-to-multimodal knowledge distillation framework for egocentric action recognition that does not require modality-aligned data.
-It can handle any subset of the training modalities at inference without retraining, while remaining fast and resource-efficient.
+TL;DR 🚀: KARMMA is a multimodal-to-multimodal distillation framework for egocentric action recognition that does not require modality-aligned data and supports any subset of modalities at inference.
+It produces a fast and lightweight student that remains robust under missing modalities without retraining.

 Abstract

-Existing methods for egocentric action recognition often rely solely on RGB videos, although additional modalities, e.g., audio, can improve accuracy in challenging scenarios.
-However, most multimodal approaches assume all modalities are available at inference, leading to significant accuracy drops, or even failure, when inputs are missing.
-To address this, we introduce KARMMA, a multimodal Knowledge distillation approach for egocentric Action Recognition robust to Missing ModAlities that requires no modality alignment across all samples during training or inference.
-KARMMA distills knowledge from a multimodal teacher into a multimodal student that benefits from all available modalities while remaining robust to missing ones, making it suitable for diverse scenarios without retraining.
-Our student uses approximately 50% fewer computational resources than our teacher, resulting in a lightweight and fast model.
-Experiments on Epic-Kitchens and Something-Something show that our student achieves competitive accuracy while significantly reducing accuracy drops under missing modality conditions.
+Egocentric action recognition enables robots to facilitate human-robot interactions and monitor task progress.
+Existing methods often rely solely on RGB videos, although additional modalities, such as audio, can improve accuracy under challenging conditions.
+However, most multimodal approaches assume that all modalities are available at inference time, leading to significant accuracy drops, or even failure, when inputs are missing.
+To address this limitation, we introduce KARMMA, a multimodal Knowledge distillation framework for egocentric Action Recognition robust to Missing ModAlities that does not require modality alignment across all samples during training or inference.
+KARMMA distills knowledge from a multimodal teacher into a multimodal student that leverages all available modalities while remaining robust to missing ones, enabling deployment across diverse sensor configurations without retraining.
+Our student uses approximately 50% fewer computational resources than the teacher, resulting in a lightweight and fast model that is well suited for on-robot deployment.
+Experiments on Epic-Kitchens and Something-Something demonstrate that our student achieves competitive accuracy while significantly reducing performance degradation under missing modality conditions.

 Method

 The KARMMA training consists of two stages.
-In the first stage , the teacher processes all available modalities using frozen unimodal feature extractors and learns to fuse their features through a transformer-based fusion block.
+In the first stage , the teacher processes the available modalities using frozen, pre-trained unimodal feature extractors and learns to fuse their features through a transformer-based fusion block.
 The fused features are then passed to a multi-head MLP and optimized with cross-entropy loss.
-In the second stage , the student learns from the frozen, pre-trained teacher using a combination of cross-entropy and knowledge distillation.
+In the second stage , the student, built with smaller feature extractors and a compact fusion block, learns from the frozen teacher using a combination of cross-entropy and knowledge distillation.

 Teacher diagram